chfoo/fogchamp/README.md

 Copyright 2015 Christopher Foo.
 Licensed under the MIT license.

-The PBR metadata was obtained from Nkekev's docs.
+* The PBR metadata was obtained from Nkekev's docs.

-Contains mustache.js.
+* Contains mustache.js.
+MIT license.
+* Contains jquery-visible by customd.
 MIT license.

 This visualizer was inspired by Felk's visualizer which I can't find the complete source code to.